 Michele, who expresses a particular fondness for "songs that stretch me as a singer" grew up in Saginaw, Michigan.
 She was surrounded by all styles of music and began singing at the age of 8 with the encouragement of her mother.
 She sang in retirement homes, churches, many charity events and "anywhere they'd let me."

-At 17, Michele began her professional career opening up for such artists as George Strait, Aaron Tippin, David Ball, Bellamy Brothers, Tanya Tucker, Crystal Gale, Buddy Rich, Donna Fargo, Tommy Cash, Con Hunley, Jerry Reed, Jeanie Pruitt, Charlie Pride, Christie Lane, T.G.
-Shepherd, Faron Young, Hank William's Drifting Cowboys, Del Reeves, Danny Davis & the Nashville Brass, and others from the late 70's through the 90's.
+At the age of 17, Michele began her professional career and travelled to Nashville and recorded her first album.
+She has opened up for such artists as George Strait, Aaron Tippin, David Ball, Natalie Stovall, Bellamy Brothers, Tanya Tucker, Crystal Gale, Buddy Rich, Donna Fargo, Tommy Cash, Con Hunley, Jerry Reed, Jeanie Pruitt, Charlie Pride, Christie Lane, T.G.
+Shepherd, Faron Young, Hank William's Drifting Cowboys, Ferlin Husky, Del Reeves, Danny Davis & the Nashville Brass and others from the mid-70’s through to the present!

 When Michele is in your area don't miss her!